-- At year-end 2023 NN Bank's HQLA portfolio consisted of governments bonds and corporate bonds, the latter limited to covered bonds only - Financed emissions represent the share of the company's/countries emissions that can be attributed to NN Bank based on the amount we have invested - For corporates we report on scope 1,2 and 3 emissions1 offering full transparency whereby scope 3 is reported separately since this data scores lower on reliability and data quality - PCAF's recommendation regarding government bonds is to report only on true sovereigns resulting in a relatively low percentage of assessed holdings as NN Bank's share of (semi) sovereigns (e.g. municipality, agencies, etc) is relatively high
+- At year-end 2023 NN Bank's HQLA portfolio consisted of governments bonds and corporate bonds, the latter limited to covered bonds only - Financed emissions represent the share of the company's/countries emissions that can be attributed to NN Bank based on the amount we have invested - For corporates we report on scope 1,2 and 3 emissions1 offering full transparency whereby scope 3 is reported separately since this data scores lower on reliability and data quality - Regarding government bonds PCAF's recommendation is to report only on actual sovereigns, as the emissions of quasi-sovereigns (local authorities, supranational entities, etc.) is unfortunately not currently measurable.
+This resulted in a relatively low percentage of assessed holdings as NN Bank's share of quasisovereigns is relatively high (87%)